Team

 Partner

-Dr. Lautman holds a Ph.D. degree from The Pennsylvania State University and is a graduate of the Executive Education Program of The Harvard Business School.
-As a member of the Young President’s Organization (YPO) he chaired the program for mentoring entrepreneurs.
+Dr. Lautman received his B.S. degree in Political Science from Brooklyn College and Ph.D. degree in Mathematical Psychology (Behavioral Economics) from The Pennsylvania State University.
+He is a graduate of the Executive Education Program of The Harvard Business School and is a member of Young President’s Organization (YPO) and Chief Executives Organization (CEO).

 Steve Katz (“Athos”)